- Transfer money internationally and pay no transaction fees.

-Send is the trading name of SendFX Pty Ltd. The company was founded in Australia in 2018 by Paul Billing and Ian Cragg (both formerly in leading roles at money transfer service TorFX) and lawyer Alexandra Rofe.
-Their motivation was observation of a combination of poor exchange rates, added fees and clunky technology in the money transfer space.
+Send is the trading name of SendFX Pty Ltd. The company was founded in Australia in 2018 by Paul Billing and Ian Cragg (formerly in leading roles at money transfer service TorFX) and lawyer Alexandra Rofe.
+Their motivation was observing a combination of poor exchange rates, added fees and clunky technology in the money transfer space.

 The company holds an Australian Financial Services Licence and is regulated by ASIC and AUSTRAC.